Lisa (Japanese musician, born 1974): Early life, M-Flo

 In 1998, Lisa began collaborating with Taku Takahashi and Verbal, two former classmates of hers from high school.
 Takahashi and Verbal held dance parties, which Lisa used to attend and improvise vocals during Takahashi and Verbal's performances.
 In 1998, Takahashi began professionally working as a producer and a remixer, after being pushed towards making music by entering a TV music competition.
 Takahashi's first project was to release a cover of Barbra Streisand's "The Way We Were", featuring vocals by Ceybil Jeffries and Verbal.
 One of the group's early songs was "Been So Long", which included Lisa as a featured vocalist, was highly praised by Masaji Asakawa from the DJ group GTS, which lead to the formation of M-Flo as a three-person group.
 "The Way We Were" was released as an independent single and sold out almost immediately.
-Because of the strong response to the single, they asked Lisa if she wanted to join their project as a full-time member, "Been So Long" was released as an independent single in December 1998.
-After promotion though radio stations such as J-Wave, the single was even more successful, which lead to the band signing a contract with Avex Trax, and in 1999 the group released their major label debut single The Tripod E.P. (featuring "Been So Long" as one of the single's A-sides).
+Because of the strong response to the single, they asked Lisa if she wanted to join their project as a full-time member.
+"Been So Long" was released as an independent single in December 1998.
+After promotion though radio stations such as J-Wave, the single was even more successful, which led to the band signing a contract with Avex Trax, and in 1999 the group released their major label debut single The Tripod E.P. (featuring "Been So Long" as one of the single's A-sides).
 The single was a success, reaching number nine on the Oricon singles chart.

 Between 1999 and 2001, the band saw great success with their albums Planet Shining (2000) and Expo Expo (2001) and singles such as "LOT (Love or Truth)" (1999) (the theme song of the Ai Kato-starring drama Best Friend), "How You Like Me Now?"
 (2000) and "Come Again" (2001).
 Songs from the sessions of these albums featured vocals by Lisa on most songs, including three songs featuring Lisa alone without rap from Verbal ("Come Back to Me" (1999), "One Sugar Dream" (2000) and "Yours Only," (2001)).